MY NU WAYS! Programs

 What should you do if you’re anxious?

-1. Think of yourself as a firefighter.
+1. Think of yourself as a firefighter when feeling anxious.

-Put out the flames of anxiety with some cool breaths.
+Put out the flames of anxiety with some calm breaths.
 Breathe in and out, deeply and slowly.
 “When you slow down your breathing, you trick your body into thinking you’re relaxing or going to sleep,” she says.
 Go out to the fresh air or open the window and breathe.
 What else relaxes you?
 Music maybe?

 2. Cool down anxious thoughts.

-Thoughts like, ‘I can’t stand this; this is awful!’ fuel the fire of anxiety,” says Dr. Albers.
+Thoughts like, ‘I can’t stand this; this is awful!’ fuel the fire of anxiety,” says Dr Albers.
 Instead, think about what you can and cannot change about the situation.
 Then take steps to change what you can, and work on accepting what you can’t.

-3. Get some perspective.
+3. Get some perspective when feeling anxious.

 4. Soothe your system.

-5. Talk it out.
+5. Talk it out when feeling anxious.

 Research proves that simply naming your feelings can help to calm you down.
 “This is easier to do when you share your feelings with others,” she notes.
 Talk to someone you trust.